marcosbarbero/beautiful-jekyll/_posts/2018-06-23-optional-di-spring-en.md

 It works fine and gets us to where we wanted, however, I don't recommend anyone to use field injection and one of the reasons for that is the `test` layer of the application.
-Whenever field injection is used it's mandatory to use `reflaction` to inject a different implementation based on the `test case`.
+Whenever field injection is used it's mandatory to use `reflection` to inject a different implementation based on the `test case`.

 ### Java 8 Optional type